My Obsession with Growing Dried Heirloom Beans

 It’s so easy to harvest dried beans!

 This is one crop that you don’t need to fuss over.
 You can let the beans grow and grow until they plump up and dry.
 Dried pods are fully brown (like the picture below).
 Some bean plants will die completely—the leaves will start to shrivel and brown as well as the beans—while others (typically pole beans) might continue to grow green and produce as the oldest beans begin to over-mature/plump/dry out.
-This happens with my scarlet runner beans.
+For instance, this happens with my scarlet runner beans.
 I’ll harvest them as they dry over the whole season because my scarlet runners produce all Summer.

-Depending on how many beans you have to harvest, you can pick the dried bean pods and store them in a brown paper bag until you have the time to sit and remove the colorful beans from their pods.
-If you have only a few, you can remove the beans from their dried pods right then and put them in a bowl or jar UNCOVERED indoors.
+Depending on how many beans you have to harvest, you can unshell dried beans right away or you can store them in a brown paper bag until you have the time to sit and remove the colorful beans from their pods.
+If you have only a few beans, you can remove the beans from their dried pods right then and put them in a bowl or jar UNCOVERED indoors.
+Even after removing the beans from their dried pods, I leave them in an open bowl, tray, or jar in a dry place indoors to fully dry out—-sometimes there’s still some moisture.
+Once fully dry and hard, transfer the beans to your airtight storage container (ie. a mason jar in your kitchen pantry).

 What’s my favorite dried bean to grow?

 So what can I say?
 Larger beans take longer to cook.
-My scarlet runner beans actually take several hours compared to smaller beans which cook in 1-2 hours.
+My scarlet runner beans actually take several hours compared to smaller beans, which cook in 1-2 hours.
 Larger beans are meatier and add substantial bite to a dish.
 Smaller beans can cook up creamier and add body to soups.
-If I had to choose one type to grow because of limited space, I’d probably go for a smaller dried bean for versatility.
+If I had to choose one type of dried bean to grow because of limited space, I’d probably go for a smaller dried bean for versatility.
 Seed packet descriptions often tout which beans are best for which culinary uses, so those are definitely worth a read!

 How I like to Cook Dried Beans